gw2efficiency/recipe-calculation/README.md

 ### TODO

-- **Get crafting steps**
-- Generate a item price map of a list of items and a map of vendor items
+- Generate a item price map of a list of items and a map of vendor items (static!)
-- Generate a available materials map of a list of API items
 - Generate a short overview about crafting cost & profits
 - Generate a short overview about used daily cooldowns
-- Generate a short overview about needed professions
+- Generate a short overview about needed professions (1.1)

 ## Tests